mattjnewberry/mattjnewberry.github.io/_posts/2020-7-29-static-hosting.md

 ---
 layout: post
-title: Route53, S3, CloudFront, Github Pages and the Stuggles with Hosting
+title: Route53, S3, CloudFront, Github Pages and the Struggles of Hosting
 ---

 It seems only fitting that the first post is about the site you're currently on, so I guess we can call this project a success.